SimonBiggs/electronfactors/README.md

 For now the easiest method of use is to directly edit the files found within `demo/user_inputs`.
 There are currently two methods to import insert shapes, generic shape import, and shape coordinate import.
 Each shape is indexed by an identifier, this can be whatever is most useful and informative for you however they must be unique throughout the import files.
 The units used in defining width / length / coords must simply be consistent throughout, in my examples I used all shape dimensions defined in cm at isocentre however as long as the user is consistent this is not necessary.

 #### Generic shape import
-The first is by importing generic shapes (such as ellipses or rectangles).
+The first import method is by importing generic shapes (such as ellipses or rectangles).
 An example input csv is found here:

  * https://github.com/SimonBiggs/electronfactors/blob/master/demo/user_inputs/GenericShapeImport.csv

 By deleting the contents of that file and replacing it with your desired insert shapes and measurements you can input generic shapes.

 #### Coordinate based import
-The second method is by importing arbitrary shape Cartesian coordinates.
+The second import method is by importing arbitrary shape Cartesian coordinates.
 This requires three csv files.
 One containing all the labelled x-coordinates, the second containing all the labelled y-coordinates, the third containing the meta data such as energy, applicator, ssd, and measured factor.
 Of importance is that the index used to label the shape within each of the three files must agree.

 Examples of these files are found here: